jgvidotto/ObjectPoolSystem/README.md

 # ObjectPoolSystem
-Ascript that will automatically find the nearest GameObject that also have this script attached to it
+Automatically find the nearest GameObject that also have this script attached to it using KDTree algorithm